J-Coke/nc-news/README.md

   - vote and comment on articles
   - delete their own comments.

-The application utilises my backend api project which is hosted here: https://jc-news-app.herokuapp.com/api and for which the code can be found here: https://github.com/J-Coke/Back-End-Project
+The application utilises my backend api project, the endpoints for which can be found here: https://jc-news-app.herokuapp.com/api and for which the code can be found here: https://github.com/J-Coke/Back-End-Project

 ## Setup